bomquote/honey_inventory/README.md

 - All configuration settings can be overridden by their associated environment variables.
 For example config['honey']['foo'] is overridable by $HONEY_FOO.

+## Database Migrations

+To get started, you need to:
+1. edit the
+1. edit the `sqlalchemy.url` parameter in the alembic.ini file to ensure your database connection string is correct, like `sqlalchemy.url = postgresql+psycopg2://postgres:password@localhost:5432/hgdb`

 ## Quickstart Installation